Ergerica/Universal-translator/README.md

 # Universal-translator
 This project will make conversions from Meters, Kilometers and centimeters to these same ones.

-In this project, a txt file will be read and this txt file will contain a value, unit of orgin , what the origignal unit will be converted to, all seperated by spaces, each unit will be made in abreviated form
+In this project, a txt file will be read and this txt file will contain a value, unit of orgin , what the origignal unit will be converted to, all seperated by spaces, each unit will be made in abbreviated form
 meaning:
 Kilometers: KM
 Meters: M